ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x00-shell_basics/README.md

 rmdir deletes a directory
-cd - changes the working directory to the previous one. ls -la . .. lists all files;hidden in current directory and parent, in long format.
+cd - changes the working directory to the previous one. ls -la . .. lists all files;hidden in current directory and parent, in long format. file file_name prints the type of the file